pikvm/pikvm/pages/Community_FAQ.md

 Directions:
 1) Place script in the root dir
-2) Make a `custom-override.yaml` file - NEEDS to adhere to proper spacing, please see kvmd -m for proper formatting
+2) Copy the following settings into `/etc/kvmd/override.yaml` - NEEDS to adhere to proper spacing, please see kvmd -m for proper formatting
 ```
 kvmd:
     streamer: